input-output-hk/anti-diffs/diff-containers/README.md

 A difference datatype for maps is defined and implemented in the `Data.Map.Diff.Strict` module.
-A key property of our definition of diffs is that diffs can not only combined/summed, they can also be inverted and summed together, which facilitates *subtraction* of diffs.
+A key property of our definition of diffs is that diffs can not only be combined/summed, they can also be inverted and summed together, which facilitates *subtraction* of diffs.
 Our definition of diffs is not only a `Semigroup` and a `Monoid`, it is also a `Group`.